Skip to main content

 Is it safe to upload a sensitive PDF for encryption?

 Yes.
-The PDF and your chosen password are held in temp memory inside an isolated Docker container for the encryption pass only.
-Both the input plaintext and the password are unlinked the moment the encrypted file is delivered.
+The PDF enters temporary per-request storage inside an isolated Docker container for the encryption pass only, and your chosen password is used only for that pass.
+Both the input plaintext and the password are discarded the moment the encrypted file is delivered.
 Nothing is logged.
 The encryption pipeline is open source on GitHub.

 What's the file size limit?